Blog: Aaron Dennison and The Dennison Watch Case Company

 The winding stem and push piece for engaging the hand setting mechanism were provided with packings of an unspecified nature to make them "air and water tight."
 Note that these were simple gland packings, there was no screw cap or crown mentioned and I am sure that the story that Dennison invented the screw down crown is wrong.

-This case was designed before Dennison set up his watch case works, but shows that he was thinking about watch cases as well as watch movements.
-The patent also covered a mechanism for winding and setting the watch via the crown, using a push piece to put the keyless mechanism into the hand setting position.
+This case was designed before Dennison set up his watch case factory, but shows that he was thinking about watch cases as well as watch movements.
+The patent also covered a mechanism for winding and setting the watch via the crown, using a push piece to put the keyless work into the hand setting position.
 Winding and setting the hands was an important consideration for a sealed case, because it was common at the time for the case to be opened to perform these operations, but there is no suggestion that Dennison invented keyless winding and setting.

 Back to the top of the page.